-Building The Case For Redefining The Mortgage Industry Using APIs14 Sep 2016
+Building The Case For Redefining The Mortgage Industry Using APIs

 I am trying to get better at showcasing the early stories I find about APIs making their moves into new industries.
 It helps to have a post to reference when I add an area as an official research project, and begin tracking on companies more closely in the industry.
 I'm sure I've seen mortgage-related API rhetoric before, but a post in the National Mortgage News, provides a pretty clear mark in the sand to begin building the case for redefining the mortgage industry using APIs.